• Skip to primary navigation

 vending machine with fresh milk, butter, mozzarella balls, yogurt and Kinder Bueno snacks

-Italian Vending Machines Carry Ingredients for Caprese Salad!
+Even Italian Vending Machines Carry Ingredients for Caprese Salad!

-Just outside of the shop they have a built-in vending machine filled with fresh mozzarella balls, ricotta cheese, Parmigiano-Reggiano, Asiago DOP, mascarpone, butter, milk, yogurt, a few fresh tramezzini (sandwiches), some sweet desserts, and more.
+Just outside of the shop, they have a built-in vending machine filled with fresh mozzarella balls, ricotta cheese, Parmigiano-Reggiano, Asiago DOP, mascarpone, butter, milk, yogurt, a few fresh tramezzini (sandwiches), some sweet desserts, and more.
 So, even if we're low on groceries, a Caprese salad is never really far out of reach.

-• When do you eat a Caprese Salad?
+• When do you eat a Plum Caprese Salad?
 You can eat a Caprese Salad any time of day, but in Italy, it's not usually eaten as a side, but rather as an antipasto (appetizer), or as a light full meal on its own.

 Let's get started!